UBIFS FAQ and HOWTO

 In other words, if your file-system is full, the journal will also be full and contain data.
 And the situation does not really change if you vary journal size.

-Why my file is empty after an unclean reboot?
+Why is my file empty after an unclean reboot?

 Zero-length files are a special case of corruption which happens when an application first truncates a file, then updates it.
 The truncation is synchronous in UBIFS, so it is written to the media straight away.
 But when the data are written, they go to the page cache, not to the flash media.
 So when an unclean reboot happens, the file becomes empty (truncated) because the data are lost.